 The prospect of living in Greece is inviting for many expatriates.
-Greece is an extremely vibrant country that is famed throughout the world for its year-round good climate, detailed history, beautiful architecture and unique culture.
-It was accepted into the EU in 1981 and since then the country has grown from strength to strength.
+Greece is an extremely vibrant country that is famed throughout the world for its year-round good climate, detailed history, beautiful architecture, and unique culture.
+It was accepted into the EU in 1981, and since then, the country has grown from strength to strength.

-The acceptance of Greece into the EU in 1981 heralded the beginning of a more expat friendly environment for overseas nationals.
-Prior to this, Greece had been very much a developing nation where expats often faced a wait of over two years for a telephone line and cars were rarely seen on the road.
+The acceptance of Greece into the EU in 1981 heralded the beginning of a more expat-friendly environment for overseas nationals.
+Before this, Greece had been very much a developing nation where ex-pats often faced a wait of over two years for a telephone line, and cars were rarely seen on the road.

-That said, the country does welcome foreign workers and Greece’s heavy promotion of tourism means that there are usually opportunities in this industry, such as opening a business, becoming a tour guide or managing hotels.
-For those who are considering relocating to this beautiful country it is wise to secure a job before you do so as unemployment levels are fairly high; 9.5 per cent.
-The destination guide can provide you with a list of valuable resources that can help you with this process.
+That said, the country does welcome foreign workers, and Greece’s heavy promotion of tourism means that there are usually opportunities in this industry, such as opening a business, becoming a tour guide, or managing hotels.
+For those considering relocating to this beautiful country, it is wise to secure a job before you do so as unemployment levels are fairly high; 9.5 percent.
+The destination guide can provide you with a list of valuable resources to help you with this process.

 Greece is a member of the European Union and shares the Euro.
-The cost of living in Greece is generally 30% less than many other European countries but the average local salary in Greece is also lower.
-Social security rates, however, are also lower than those in the average EU country so expatriates who live here on a local salary will still be able to live quite comfortably.
+The cost of living in Greece is generally 30% less than many other European countries, but Greece’s average local salary is also lower.
+However, social security rates are also lower than those in the average EU country, so expats in Greece on a local salary will still be able to live quite comfortably.

 99% of the people living in Greece speak Greek.
 Other languages spoken are predominantly English and French.

-An expat guide to living in Athens will be available soon on this website.
+An ex-pat guide to living in Athens will be available soon on this website.